By Zoë Poulsen.

 My PhD research aims to unpack the effects of livestock grazing on Overberg Renosterveld vegetation, both on above ground vegetation and the soil seed bank.
 Long term passive restoration plots have also been used to examine trajectories of recovery through regular monitoring over four years.
 This post focuses on the first data chapter of the study, which uses results from thirty Modified Whittaker Plots to create a baseline dataset examining impacts of grazing by sheep and cattle on Renosterveld vegetation.

 Modified Whittaker Plots are 1000 m2 vegetation survey plots that have a series of nested subplots of different sizes inside.
 Studies have shown that they provide the best representation of plant diversity, allowing scientists to track plant species richness and diversity across different spatial scales.
 Thirty sites on farms across the Overberg were selected for the study and a treatment of either no grazing, grazing by cattle or grazing by sheep was applied to each site for the duration of the study.
 One Modified Whittaker Plot was surveyed at each site.
 Data was collected from each plot on which plant species were found as well as their percentage cover in each plot and subplot.
 Any species that could not be identified had samples collected for later identification in the herbarium.
-All vegetation data from the study will be fed back to the Custodians of Rare and Endangered Wildflowers (CREW) so that the data can be used in future conservation planning.
+All vegetation data from the study will be fed back to the Custodians of Rare and Endangered Wildflowers (CREW) so that the data can be used in future red-listing assessments.

 Research findings revealed that grazing by sheep caused a reduction in plant species richness and diversity and vegetation cover in comparison to sites with no grazing.
 Ungrazed sites showed higher species richness and vegetation cover of non-succulent shrubs, annual forbs and perennial forbs than at sites grazed by sheep.
 Sites with no grazing also had significantly higher species richness of geophytes in comparison to sites grazed by cattle and sheep.
 Grazing by cattle had no significant difference in species richness and vegetation cover in comparison to ungrazed sites.
 These findings are likely to be due to different grazing preferences by cattle and sheep.
 Cattle are bulk grazers with a diet consisting of up to 70% grass whereas sheep have a more varied diet with a greater focus on browsing shrubs that can consist of up to 20% of their diet.